Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 • Legal Aid: for ongoing cases.

-To find out more about these different schemes, see the chapter “Legal Aid and other legal help“.
+To find out more about these different schemes, see: “Legal Aid and other legal help”.

 How can a duty lawyer help me?

 On that next date you will be required to enter a plea to the charge.
-If you don’t, a plea of not guilty will usually be entered for you by the court.
+If you don’t, the court will treat you as if you have plead not guilty (sometimes called a “deemed not guilty plea”).

 How can a registrar help me when my case is remanded?